SDXorg/PySD-Cookbook/docs/analyses/fitting/Massively_Parallel_Fitting.rst

 Parallel Model Fitting
 ======================

-In this notebook, we'll fit a simple ageing model to all of the counties in the United States.
-As before, we'll use ``scipy.optimize`` to perform the fitting, but we'll use python's ``multiprocessing`` library to perform these optimizations in parallel.
+In this notebook, we’ll fit a simple ageing model to all of the counties in the United States.
+As before, we’ll use ``scipy.optimize`` to perform the fitting, but we’ll use python’s ``multiprocessing`` library to perform these optimizations in parallel.

 When to use this technique